Translated by Greg

 The video he created during our visit and interview can be seen below.
 Try this service and have your wonderful memories of visiting Japan captured on video!

-Made in cooperation with Yosuke Kurosawa (His YouTube videos)
+Made in cooperation with Yosuke Kurosawa (View his YouTube videos)